Ayala-Ruan-CesarM/Useful_Code/README.md

 ## How to mount and external hard drive in a WSL using ubuntu

-First, Insert drive in the Pc and check the letter assignd (E,G,F, etc) Second, on terminal
+First, Insert drive in the Pc and check the letter assignd (E,G,F, etc) \t Second, on terminal
 > cd /mnt
 > sudo mkdir g (or what ever letter your disk is, in this example i am suing G)